codr7/g-fu/v1/doc/functional_objects.md

 ```

 ### Classification
-Classes, or object factories; may be created using the `class`-macro.
+Classes may be created using the `class`-macro.
 Classes are implemented as self-aware dispatchers, the constructor is just another method.

 ```
 (mac class (id supers slots methods..)